 Of added concern is the spread of these weapons within Syria and transferred to sub-state actors like Hezbollah and Hamas.
-CERS has reportedly been dispersing its stockpiles to as many as 50 sites around the country, impeding the West's ability to track and destroy them through inspections or bombing.
-The regime's CBW have traditionally been held at several large sites in western Syria, but U.S. officialscontend that CERS began to disperse them about a year ago.
+CERS has reportedly been dispersing its stockpiles to as many as 50 sites around the country, impeding the West’s ability to track and destroy them through inspections or military strikes.
+The regime’s CBW have traditionally been held at several large sites in western Syria, but U.S. officials contend that CERS began to disperse them about a year ago.

 Syrian rebels, too, have focused on CERS and its three subsidiaries, investing tremendous effort in seizing the main CERS facility in Damascus.
 They have also posted a “wanted list” (translation) of CERS employees, providing their names and positions, the types of cars they drive and other identifying information.
 The rebels recently assassinated Shaza Sliman, a CERS engineer and a teacher at HIAST, which according to the U.S. Treasury, is the main institution training CERS engineers.

 Short of neutralizing CERS through a bombing campaign, what can be done to stop Syria from maiming and killing innocent civilians?
 The United States and the EU should blacklist any international companies and individuals that continue to conduct business with CERS, HIAST, the Electronics Institute and NCSL and block their access to U.S. and European markets.
 In addition, they should publish the names of employees of these institutions, particularly Unit 450.
 Information from the rebels and human and signals intelligence can help identify those playing a role in the regime’s CBW program.
 Furthermore, many HIAST graduates and current and former CERS employees have profiles on social and professional networking sites, including LinkedIn, Facebook and Russian VK.
 Most live in Syria, but some reside in other countries, including throughout Europe, Latin America and even the U.S., where they are more easily reached.